aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/aspose-cells-gridweb/working-with-cells-gridweb/_index.md

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "examples-cells-Accessingcellbyrowandcolumnindices-Accessingcellbyrowandcolumnindices.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-cells-Accessingcellbyrowandcolumnindices-Accessingcellbyrowandcolumnindices.jsp" >}}
 ## **Accessing and Modifying the Value of a Cell**
 [Accessing Cells in the Worksheet](/cells/java/working-with-cells-gridweb/#workingwithcellsgridweb-accessingcellsintheworksheet) discussed accessing cells.
 This topic extends that discussion to show how to access and modify cell values using the GridWeb API.
 ### **Accessing & Modifying a Cell's Value**